 Stress As The Source of Most Human Illnesses

 Stress is the most common factor causing our diseases and illnesses these days.
 Unrelieved stress produces chemicals (such as cortisol) that cause tissue damage leading to inflammation, memory loss, immune dysfunction and other changes that trigger diseases and inhibit healing.
-Surgery and antibiotics can help, but the final healing can be done only by your body.
+Surgery and antibiotics can help, but the deep healing can only be completed by your own body.

 Remember, brief periods of stress that are balanced with deep relaxation are no problem.
-The problem arises when stress symptoms accumulates – every additional hour or day you are under stress is another straw on the camel’s back.
+The problem arises when stress symptoms accumulates – every additional hour or day you are under constant stress is another straw on the camel’s back.
 The ulcer doesn’t come because you have been upset a few days or a few weeks; the ulcer comes because one or two weeks out of every month you spend spinning your emotional wheels and burning the lining of your stomach.
-Wait long enough, and your effectiveness, energy, and “joie de vie” fade away.
+If you reside long enough in this stressed state, your effectiveness, energy, and “joie de vie” fade away.

 Wait too long and a few minutes of relaxation or even a week or two of relief may not be enough; stress accumulates unless we specifically do something to relieve it.
 In a sense, it is like snow on the roof, if you don’t push the snow off before the next snowfall, the load on your roof is going to grow thicker and heavier.
 Ignoring the load doesn’t relieve the stress on your roof, and your stress won’t go away because you ignore it.
 You’ve got to push the snow off or melt it off before the next snow comes.
 Stress accumulates in the same way creating stress related illness, and you must either avoid it or learn to melt the stress away.